cabeen/qit/docsite/docs/masters-workshop.md

 -  `meshes`: various surface models (a set of Mesh datasets)
 -  `masks`: brain and white matter masks (Mask datasets)

 `Volume` and `Mask` datasets are typically stored in the nifti format with the `nii.gz` extension.  `Mask` files typically have a `csv` stored alongside them that indicates the name of each label.
 Diffusion models are stored as multiple volumes inside a directory, and while you can load the individual files, to do tractography or render glyphs you need to load the directory itself, e.g. `models.xfib`.  `Mesh` and `Curves` data are ''both'' stored as VTK files with the `vtk.gz` extension.  `qitview` should detect which is which based on the filename, but you should make sure the file loader correctly identifies the dataset type (the type can be changed using the combo box to the left of the filename).
-You can read more about the various dataset types [[Datasets|here]].
+You can read more about the various dataset types [here](datasets.md).

 ## Agenda